win2pdf/Win2PDF.Samples/plug-in/README.md

 # Win2PDF Plug-Ins

+[PDF Send To Outlook](/plug-in/PDFSendToOutlook) - Add a "Send To Outlook" option to Win2PDF File Save window to automatically attach a PDF to an Outlook email message

 [PDF Delete Pages](/plug-in/PDFDeletePages) - Automatically deletes extra pages from a newly created PDF

 [PDF Split Pages](/plug-in/PDFSplitPages) - Automatically splits a multi-page PDF into separate one page PDFs